Skip to main content

 SDG 15 — Life on LandSDG 13 — Climate Action

-Biochar for soil improvement and carbon sequestration
+Biochar for soil improvement

 Syntropic farming plots

-Vegetative cover systems and erosion control
+Vegetative cover and erosion control

 Regenerative poultry production